doriancodes/filesystem-manager/docs/src/README.md

-# Frogger 🐸
+# froggr 🐸

 Simple file system implementation using the 9P protocol

-Frogger is a modern implementation of the Plan 9 filesystem protocol (9P), focusing on providing flexible namespace management through bind operations.
+froggr is a modern implementation of the Plan 9 filesystem protocol (9P), focusing on providing flexible namespace management through bind operations.

 ## What is 9P?